reidmorrison/secret_config/README.md

 Securely store configuration information centrally, supporting multiple tenants of the same application.

+## v0.9 Upgrade Notes

+Note that the command line program name has changed from `secret_config` to `secret-config`.
+Be careful that the arguments have also changed.
+The arguments are now consistent across operations.
+The command line examples below have also been updated to reflect the changes.

+Please run `secret-config --help` to see the new arguments and updated operations.

 ## Overview

 Securely store centralized configuration information such as: